COMING NEXT:

 The ultimate goal of the fellowship is to support the initiation of an academic career by the Fellow/ Young Investigator, to transfer knowledge and technical skills to the Home Institution and promote the establishment of research collaborations among European and international centers.

-The EADV Research Fellowship lasts for 12 months and should start within the first trimester of the year after submission (January to March).
+The EADV Research Fellowship lasts for 3 to 12 months and should start within the first trimester of the year after submission (January to March).
 This is following a formal evaluation of the application process by the PPRC and approval by the EADV Board at the annual EADV meeting.
-Period shorter than 12 months will not be accepted.

 An established agreement between the candidate Fellow and a research or clinical center (Host Institution) that offers excellent research opportunities for the particular research subject and has accepted the candidate for a one year fellowship.
 The criteria for candidate Fellows are: